validatedpatterns/docs/content/patterns/devsecops/devel-cluster.md

 ## Deploy a development (devel) cluster

-For instructions on how to prepare and import a development (devel) cluster please read the section [importing a cluster](/learn/importing-a-cluster)
+For instructions on how to prepare and import a development (devel) cluster please read the section [importing a cluster](/learn/importing-a-cluster).
+Use `clusterGroup=devel`.
 .

 ## You are done importing the development cluster